Kulltero/Rust.Community/docs/Basics.md

 It’s recommended to always name your Panels  _something_, this is because the CUI System doesn’t support multiple Panels with the same name and may cause  **[Ghost panels](/docs/Bugs-Tips.md#orphaned-ui-panels-ui-that-cant-be-destroyed-or-ghost-panels)**  which can't be destroyed.

-It’s also recommended to prefix the Name of your Panel with something unique to your Mod, which ensures there are no accidental  **[Ghost panels](/docs/Bugs-Tips.md#orphaned-ui-panels-ui-that-cant-be-destroyed-or-ghost-panels)**name Conflicts with other Mods
+It’s also recommended to prefix the Name of your Panel with something unique to your Mod, which ensures there are no accidental name Conflicts with other Mods

 ## Sending & destroying UI